brianmario/mysql2/README.md

 )
 ```

-`Mysql2::AWSAurora::Client` supports all `Mysql2::Client` options and also have one extra option `aws_opts`.
+`Mysql2::AWSAurora::Client` supports all `Mysql2::Client` options and also has one extra required option `aws_opts`.
  To use AWS Aurora Fast Failover `reconnect` option should be `true`.

 `aws_opts` has two keys `credentials` and `db_cluster_identifier`.

-`credentials` is used in `aws-sdk-ruby` gem and supports all options supported there.
+`credentials` is used in `aws-sdk-ruby` gem and supports all options supported there to enable connection to the AWS API.

-`db_cluster_identifier` is used to find active writer in currently used cluster.
+`db_cluster_identifier` is used to find active writer in currently used Aurora cluster.

+When correctly invoked, this client extension provides full support for the Aurora Fast Failover feature and also resolves
+the behavior described in Issue #948 for those using Aurora.

 ### EventMachine